TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 this field carries the location temporary key for the period.

 The `msg` message must be encrypted using the ECIES-KEM **[ISO18033-2] [Shoup2006] [Libecc]** hybrid encryption scheme that provides both confidentiality, using an asymmetric encryption scheme, and integrity verification.
+While only the `msg` message is encrypted, the integrity protection encompasses the whole `LSP` message, including the part in cleartext.
 This scheme is implemented using SECP256R1 ECDH as KEM, KDF1 using SHA256 hash as KDF and AES-256-GCM with a fixed 96-bits IV as DEM and TAG.
-A detailed description of the `Enc` function is given in appendix A
+A detailed description of the `Enc` function is given in [Appendix A](#a-description-of-the-hybrid-encryption-scheme-and-the-enc-and-dec-functions).

 **_Size of the various QR codes_**

 For the LSP type 0, the plain text part is 17 bytes long, and 22 bytes long for the LSP type 1.

-The `msg` message, without taking `Enc(PK_MCTA, locContactMsg)` into account (or when absent), is 44 bytes long.
+The `msg` message, without taking `Enc(PK_MCTA, locContactMsg)` into account or when absent, is 44 bytes long.
-The hybrid ECIES-KEM adds an overhead of 49 bytes (see [Description of the hybrid encryption scheme and the Enc and Dec functions](#a-description-of-the-hybrid-encryption-scheme-and-the-enc-and-dec-functions)), for a total of 93 bytes.
+The hybrid ECIES-KEM adds an overhead of 49 bytes, for a total of 93 bytes.

 When the `locContactMsgPresent == 1`, the `locContactMsg` message adds an extra 16 bytes, as well as the same 49-byte overhead for the hybrid ECIES-KEM encryption, for a total of 65 bytes.

 The total is therefore 175 bytes long (resp.
 180 for LSP type 1) with the `locContactMsg`, or 110 bytes long (resp.
 115 for LSP type 1) without.

 The size of this binary message, after Base64url encoding, increases to 235 characters (resp.
-242) that are added to the `https://tac.gouv.fr?v=0#` 24-character-long prefix (in case of France), for a **total of 259 characters** (resp.
-266) for the URL.
+242) that are added to the `https://tac.gouv.fr?v=0#` 24-character-long prefix (in case of France), for a **total of 259 characters (resp.
+266 for LSP type 1)** for the URL, with `locContactMsg`.
-Or, without `locContactMsg`, the URL size amounts to **a total of 171 characters** (resp.
-177).
+Or, without `locContactMsg`, the URL size amounts to **a total of 171 characters (resp.
+177)**.
+With a 65x65 QR code level 12, and M (resp.
+Q) redundancy, this is below the 287 (resp.
+203) binary characters threshold.

+The following table summarizes the situation.

 | Name                                                         | size with LSP Type 0 | size with LSP Type 1 |
 |--------------------------------------------------------------|----------------------|----------------------|